xavdid/potent/README.md

 ### RawCommand

-Runs a bash command.
-The step is successful if it exits 0 and fails otherwise.
+Runs a shell command.
+The step succeeds if the command exits 0 and fails otherwise.

-Slug: `raw-command`
+**Slug**: `raw-command`

 #### Config